Masterminds/glide/README.md

 ```

 This will recurse over the packages looking for other projects managed by Glide,
-Godep, gb, gom, and GPM.
+Godep, gb, gom, GPM and Trash.
 When one is found those packages will be installed as needed.

 A `glide.lock` file will be created or updated with the dependencies pinned to
 specific versions.
 For example, if in the `glide.yaml` file a version was